srivabhi22/AMCO/README.md

 ## **Setup Instructions**

 1. **Extract the Environment and Data:**
+   * Download the following in the AMCO directory: amco virtual environment zip file: data zip  file:

-   * Unzip the AMCO virtual environment and data zip files into the main `AMCO` directory.
+   * Unzip the amco virtual environment and data zip files into the main `AMCO` directory.

 2. **Activate the Virtual Environment:**